pixelnest/pixelnest.github.io/tutorials/2d-game-unity/sounds/index.md

   next: ../menus
 ---

-We will add sounds and a music to our game.
-It very simple in Unity, but it is a very important part.
+We will add sounds and a music in our project.
+It is very simple in Unity, but it is still a very important part of a game.

 You will learn where to find sounds and music, pick some, and play them in our game via a script.